Breakers-Revived/battle-breakers-documentation/docs/common/tokens/wexclient.md

 3cf78cd3b00b439a8755a878b160c7ad:b383e0f4-f0cc-4d14-99e3-813c33fc1e9d
 ```

-This basic token can be used on some endpoints that don't require authentication.
+This basic token can be used on some endpoints that only require client authentication.

 #### Permissions: